Blatke/Standard-Shader-for-ME/README.md

 - C_FluidMask
 	- Texture
  	- A mask texture for separately manipulating various parts of fluid.
-  	- It accepts an RGBA image in which the parts with one of 7 colors will affect the fluid they overlapped with.
+  	- It accepts an RGBA image on which the parts with one of 7 colors will affect the fluid they overlapped with.
 - C900_FluidMaskStrength
 	- Float
  	- Total intensity of C_FluidMask to affect fluid.